volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/04_Using_filters_in_Volumio.md

 * Place them in the shared folder of Volumio under `brutefirfilters`

-* Then, in the pluign settings, fill left and right filter with the name __without__ extension
+* Then, in the pluign settings, select left and right filter

 <img src="./img/using_filter_in_volumio.png">